 If full boarding is important, ask specific questions about the number of boarders that stay at weekends.
 Find out how many home and international students they have, ask their ages, and gender; if your daughter is the only 9 year-old girl she may not be overly impressed with your choice.
 Investigate the type of activities boarders undertake.
 If you have an active child make sure weekends match and that a full programme of activities is offered, especially for younger children.
 The occasional trip into town, followed by pizza and watching TV may appeal at first but the novelty quickly wears off if the programme isn't sufficiently varied.

 If you want to get a feel for a prep school or two, attend their open days.
 Don't be dazzled by glitzy facilities or depressed by a dearth - look beyond.
+Prepare a list of questions and things to look for before you go:

 - Do you like the head, the staff, the atmosphere, the library?